-Key focal points for the year include: Modeling situations with tables, graphs and equations and performing operations on all rational numbers; Developing an understanding of and applying proportionality, including similarity; Modeling situations with linear equations and applying them to answer questions.
+Key focal points for the year include: Connecting rate and ratio to multiplication and division and performing operations on all rational numbers; Developing an understanding of and applying proportionality, including similarity; Modeling situations with linear equations and applying them to answer questions.

 The following topics are studied in seventh grade:

-The seventh grade program consists of the same elements as in previous years, but as students’ skills build, the tasks become more challenging.
-In keyboard, the class works on incorporating the left hand, with emphasis on time and correct fingering.
-The instrumental program culminates in a keyboard recital, in which each student plays a piece.
+The seventh grade music program introduces a new instrument, the ukulele.
+This string instrument provides a great entry point to learning guitar, since its body is smaller and strings are soft.
+The students learn basic left and right hand technique, as well as tuning and strumming rhythms.
+As they progress, the students develop a repertoire of chords and learn to apply them to songs.
 In theory, they continue to work on musical notation and are introduced to group composition, arrangement, and lyric writing.
-In ear training, they learn to identify particular pitch changes.
 Music appreciation focuses on characteristics of different genres and styles, including classical, jazz, and pop, with a focus on melody.
 In addition to learning new Hebrew and English songs, the students work on dynamics and singing two-part harmonies.

 Seventh grade PE is a highly competitive, yet friendly, environment.
 At this point, the students have a strong skill set and understanding of sport; thus, students are encouraged to take on a more leadership role in PE.
 Thet learn how to set up the games, ref the games, keep score or the games, and even create new games!